 PSYCHOLOGICAL PROFILE OF HITLER AS AN ADULT

 Hitler’s moods were highly unstable, and he was prone to be overtaken by paroxysms of rage apropos very little.
-For example, he was susceptible to outbursts of uncontrolled anger if he sensed the merest hint that someone might oppose him or if someone contradicted or criticised him.
-At such times, he would shout and scream, go red in the face, bang his fists against the walls and sometimes even ‘foam at the mouth’ in the form of saliva collecting at its corners.
+For example, he was susceptible to outbursts of uncontrolled anger if he sensed the merest hint that someone might oppose him or if someone contradicted or criticized him.
+At such times, he would shout and scream, go red in the face, bang his fists against the walls, and sometimes even ‘foam at the mouth’ in the form of saliva collecting at its corners.

 He could work for several days foregoing sleep and, according to Langer, suffered from a sleep disorder.
 As regards substances, he is reported as using both sedatives and amphetamines.

 He likely suffered from paranoia having, as he did, an intense, irrational hatred of Jews, the mentally ill, gypsies and homosexuals.
 Langer suggests that Hitler’s deep hatred of these groups provided him with an outlet to vent the pent up intense aggression caused by his childhood experiences and allowed him to reverse the position of the victim he was forced to take as a child: now, instead of being the victim of violence, he could finally take control and be the perpetrator of it.
 Made to feel like a bad person as a child by his father, and having internalized the feeling of badness, he could now project this sense of badness onto the Jews, gypsies, mentally ill, and homosexuals; in his mind, they were now the evil wrong-doers, not he.

 Furthermore, he was unable to trust anyone.
 He also had a deep fear of being betrayed and was unable to form deep and meaningful friendships which resulted in a profound sense of loneliness.